Roger Michell: Career

 For the next decade, Michell chose for personal reasons to work only in the UK, and in 2003 directed The Mother, his second collaboration with Hanif Kureishi, starring Anne Reid and Daniel Craig.
 Craig also starred in Michell's subsequent film, Enduring Love (2004), an adaptation of Ian McEwan's novel, before directing Peter O'Toole in 2006's Venus, again written by Kureishi.
 Their partnership became one of several important relationships with writers in both theatre and film, including Nick Darke, Joe Penhall, Joanna Murray Smith, and Nina Raine.

 Michell was in negotiations to work with Craig yet again in 2006 on what became the James Bond film Quantum of Solace, but after months of unfruitful script conferences, and in spite of good relationships with the producers, he jumped ship.
 Michell later explained that he reached "tipping point" with producers Barbara Broccoli and Michael G Wilson, who were "desperate" to release the next 007 film in 2007, despite the lack of a script.
 This "freaked" Michell out, seeing a WGA writers’ strike fast-approaching, production gearing up, and still no proper script or story.
 The producers eventually delayed the film a year and eventually went ahead with Marc Forster at the helm.

 He continued to work in theatre, at Hampstead Theatre with Richard Nelson's Farewell to the Theatre; at the Royal Court with Joe Penhall's Birthday, which he also filmed starring Stephen Mangan, and Nina Raine's Tribes; and at the Old Vic, Penhall's Mood Music, starring Ben Chaplin.
 His next film was 2010's Morning Glory, a comedy starring Rachel McAdams and Harrison Ford set in the world of morning news, produced by J. J. Abrams.

-Michell then went on to direct Bill Murray playing FDR in Hyde Park on Hudson, for which he was nominated for a Golden Globe.
+Michell then went on to direct Bill Murray playing Franklin D. Roosevelt in Hyde Park on Hudson (2012), for which he was nominated for a Golden Globe.
 Next came the multi-award-winning Le Week-End, another collaboration with Hanif Kureishi, starring Jim Broadbent and Lindsay Duncan, set and filmed in Paris.
 After working with Ellie Goulding on the mini rom-com How Long Will I Love You?, Michell directed the much-lauded two-part TV drama The Lost Honour of Christopher Jefferies, written by Peter Morgan, and telling the true-life story of a retired schoolteacher accused of murder.
 Jefferies was in fact not only innocent, but one of Michell's teachers at school.
 The film went on to win Michell a second BAFTA, as well as RTS and other awards.